bentoml/BentoML/docs/source/bentocloud/getting-started/ship.rst

 Both types of changes merit the creation of a newly built Bento.
 In BentoML, Bentos are **uniquely referenced** with the **name** and **versioned** according to their **tags**, allowing you to track the evolution of your projects over time.
 You can also assign additional **labels** to each version, providing extra granularity for downstream deployment filtering.

 The same principles apply to **Deployments**.
-You can iteratively create new revisions of your service with various configurations, such as a new Bento Version or different resource settings.
+You can iteratively create new revisions of your service with various configurations, such as a new bento version or different resource settings.
 If a new deployment exhibits undesired behavior, you have the flexibility to revert back to a previous, stable version at any time.

 .. image:: ../../_static/img/bentocloud/ship-versioning.png